andrebf6/orbit.DRL-for-Active-Semantic-SLAM/README.md

 - Orbit (SimLab)

 ### Enviornment Setup
-This project has een developed inside a Docker container on a remote server.
+This project has been developed inside a Docker container on a remote server.
 The GUI can be visualized through the NVIDIA Streaming Client.

 1. **Setup a Docker Container with ISAAC SIM**